 For women with ADHD, stress doesn’t just create pressure—it often makes it hard for their brains to work effectively.
 Let’s break down how this interaction plays out:

-1. Increased Inattention and Distractibility: Stress can make it harder to focus, think, and problem-solve.
+1. Decreased ability to use complex thinking: Stress can make it harder to focus, make choices, and problem-solve.

 2. Heightened Impulsivity: Stress can trigger impulsive reactions, such as sending rushed emails or making poor decisions.